maikeepper/FileTools/README.md

 ## Installation

-Check out the project and drag the package into your Xcode project.
-In your .xcodeproj file it should be added to the "Frameworks ..." section.
+In you Xcode project add `https://github.com/maikeepper/FileTools` as Swift package dependency.

+When you package your project, add this to your Package.swift manifest:

+    dependencies: [
+        .package(url: "https://github.com/maikeepper/FileTools.git", branch: "main")
+    ]

-## Usage
+## Usage LineReader

     import FileTools

+Subscribe to read the file line by line

     let lineReader = LineReader()
-lineReader.publisher.sink(
+    lineReader.publisher
+        .sink(
-    receiveValue: { lines in
+            receiveValue: { line in
                 ...
             }
         )

-lineReader.read(from: path)
+Subscribe to read only the first x lines from the file:

+    let lineReader = LineReader()
+    lineReader.publisher
+        .collect(10) // optional: read only 10 lines
+        .sink(
+            receiveValue: { 10lines in
+                10lines.foreach { line in
+                    ...
+                }
+            }
+        )

+After having defined your subscription, start reading

+    lineReader.read(url: <Url>)